Denny Hall Room 307

 A broadly trained cultural anthropologist, Ellison researches political and economic transformations and culture in eastern Africa, focusing on colonialism, socialism, and "neoliberalism."
 His main fieldwork sites are in Tanzania and Ethiopia.
 He also co-directs a summer field school in Tanzania to teach anthropological research methods.

-ANTH 345 The Future in Ruins
+ANTH 345 Life in the Anthropocene

 ANTH 101 Intro to Cultural Anthropology

 This course is a comprehensive introduction to how cultural anthropologists study culture and society in diverse contexts.
 We will use ethnographic case studies from across the world to examine the ways people experience and transform social relationships and culture in areas including families, gender, ethnicity, health, religion, exchange, science, and even what it means to be a person.
 We will examine how culture and society are embedded within, shape, and are shaped by forces of economics, politics, and environment.
-Offered every semester.

 Cross-listed with AFST 220-01.